In case of emergency, please call triple zero (000)

 Young parents face specific challenges, including finishing education and accessing support.
 Planning and support are crucial in overcoming these challenges.

-There are various services to support young parents, such as Centrelink for financial assistance, local community centers for support groups, and parenting classes from organizations like Parent Line.
+There are various services to support young parents, such as Centrelink for financial assistance, local community centres for support groups, and parenting classes from organisations like Parent Line.

 Young parents can find information about Centrelink supports for them and their baby through Pregnancy Birth and Baby, allowing a couple of months for the application process.